cpina/ace-it-presentation/contents-python-django-en.md

 Python off-line help could have been better (we relied on examples and source code)
 ---
 # Django closing the circle
-We wanted to thanks Django somehow for all the fantastic help.
+We wanted to thank Django somehow for all the fantastic help.

 - I thought of fixing at least one bug that we experienced during the expedition --

 - Bug #28120 reported and fixed! (thanks for the quick code review, merge...)
 ---
-# Python/Django ideas if you went to an expedition
+# Python/Django ideas if you go on an expedition
 - Take lots of code with you (e.g. Calibre, other projects, etc.).
 This was more useful than books and documentation --